Jaya-Vashisth/Movie_Review_Classification/README.md

 2. Tokenization: Splitting the text into individual words or tokens.
 3. Removing Stopwords: Stopwords are common words that don't contribute much to the meaning.
 Removing them can reduce noise and improve efficiency.
 4. Stemming and Lemmatization: Stemming reduces words to their root form (e.g., "running" to "run")

-The NLP pipeline consists of the following steps:

-1. Tokenization: Splitting the text into individual words or tokens.
-2. Stopword Removal: Filtering out common words that don't carry significant meaning.
-3. Stemming: Reducing words to their root form to normalize the text.

 ## Model Training